How to choose the best clothes dryer

 Vented clothes dryers emit a lot of moist air.
 A model that can be ducted outside is preferable to prevent dripping walls and mouldy ceilings.

-Some dryers come with ducting kits, while others have kits as an optional extra.
+Some clothes dryers come with ducting kits, while others have kits as an optional extra.
 There are also universal ducting kits available from many appliance stores.

 Wall mountable or stackable

-You'll save space if your dryer can be mounted on the wall or stacked on top of a front-loading washing machine.
-Typically, vented dryers are the only type that can be mounted on the wall.
+You'll save space if your clothes dryer can be mounted on the wall or stacked on top of a front-loading washing machine.
+Typically, vented clothes dryers are the only type that can be mounted on the wall.
 Stackable models are designed to pair with a washing machine of the same brand.

 Drying racks